swarnathota/Image-Detection-Convolutional-Neural-Networks/README.md

 ## Why this project

-I enjoy pjotography and when I started learning photography, I found it was difficult to get judgement on the  photos (atleast good or bad) instantly.
-I upload pictures to any famous photography websites and wait for the likes or comments, that was the only judgment one could get.
-It is painful  and time consuming for the photography amateurs.
-What if the famous photography blogs, such as 500px or flicker, has a web application that could decide the photo is good or bad instantly whaen it is uploaded.
+I am a photographer and I enjoy photography.
+When I started learning photography, I found it was difficult to get judgement on the photos whether they are good or bad with aesthetics.
+I uploaded my photography pictures to famous photography websites and wait for the likes or comments, that was the only judgment I or anyone could get.
+It is a time consuming for the photography amateurs.
+A thought flashed in my mind, what if the famous photography blogs, such as 500px or flicker, has a web application that could decide the photo is good or bad instantly when it is uploaded.
+This project could be applied to various image analyses across diverse fields.

 ## How the project is made